-Some people are just naturally hot sleepers and get poor rest each night because of it.
-If this is you, there’s definitely some mattresses that directly address this issue of sleeping hot and provide a cool sleeping surface.
+Some people are naturally hot sleepers, and they may get poor rest each night because of it.
+If you fall into this category, you may feel like you have no hope of enjoying a sound night’s sleep.
+But here’s the good news: There are several mattresses that directly address the issue of sleeping hot and provide a cool sleeping surface.

-The biggest piece of advice I could give is to make sure that you see the company you are looking at has directly addressed this issue with the construction of the mattress.
+If you’re in the market for a mattress that will help you sleep cool, it’s critical to confirm that the company responsible for making a given mattress has directly addressed the issue of sleeping hot in the construction of its mattress.
 Otherwise, you might be at risk of getting a mattress that sleeps hot.

 6 Picks For Best Cooling Mattress

-- Certain Models Built Specifically To Address Hot Sleeping: Helix
+- Cooling Models Designed Specifically To Address Hot Sleeping: Helix

 Top Picks Compared